pataruco/ga/lessons/src/lessons/fewd/02-advanced-html-intro-to-css.md

 ### Submission

 - Create a folder using the following convention `name-surename-week-1`, e.g `pedro-martin-week-1`
-- Submit your work via Google Drive (even it's not finished) by **Sunday** 11:59 PM to the instructors
+- Submit your work via Slack by **Sunday** 11:59 PM to the instructors

 ---